GTAmodding/gta3script-specs/SPECIFICATION.md

 | `a +=@ b`  | `ADD_THING_TO_THING_TIMED a b`                 |
 | `a -=@ b`  | `SUB_THING_FROM_THING_TIMED a b`               |

-The absolute assignment `a = ABS b` behaves as if the following was executed:
+The absolute assignment `a = ABS b` behaves as if the following is executed:

  + `ABS a` if the name `a` is the same as the name `b`.
  + `SET a b` followed by `ABS a` otherwise.

-The ternary assignment `a = b + c` behaves as if the following was executed:
+The ternary assignment `a = b + c` behaves as if the following is executed:

  + `ADD_THING_TO_THING a c` if the name `a` is the same as the name `b`.
  + `ADD_THING_TO_THING a b` if the name `a` is the same as the name `c`.
  + `SET a b` followed by `ADD_THING_TO_THING a c` otherwise.

-The ternary assignment `a = b - c` behaves as if the following was executed:
+The ternary assignment `a = b - c` behaves as if the following is executed:

  + `SUB_THING_FROM_THING a c` if the name `a` is the same as the name `b`.
  + Implementation-defined if `a` is the same name as `c`.